 In our own lives, we all belong to a community, whether that’s family, a neighborhood or a workplace.
 These strong relationships thrive on being mutually beneficial.

 Today’s online communities are a way for businesses to be part of that equation and give consumers that same sense of connection.
-While every business needs to create a website and build a social media presence, they can also use those platforms as a meeting place for people interested in their brand.
+While every business needs to plan how to make a website and build a social media presence, they can also use those platforms as a meeting place for people interested in their brand.

 This article will focus on all the essential steps to creating an online community around your brand, from finding the right niche to creating a comfortable space for all group members.

 An online community is a group of people whose members, connected by a shared interest or purpose, interact with one other via an online platform.
 For many, being part of an online community may feel like a social occasion among friends, colleagues and even family.